afborgesDev/afborgesdev/README.md

 I solve problems, eventualy using a programming language.

-Hi, I'm a software engineer, my focus is on delivery good solutions to aimn that I like go deep into code quality and tests.
+Hi, I'm a software engineer, my focus is on delivering good solutions.
+To do that I like to go deep into code quality and tests.

 ## About:
 - **Language** : C#, GO, Delphi